vbetsch/mastermind/docs/functional-specifications.md

 ## Game rules

 * **Secret combination generation**: The computer randomly generates a combination.
-* **Proposal evaluation**: For each player's proposal, the number of red and white pieces is calculated.
+* **Proposal evaluation**: For each player's proposal, the number of red and white pawns is calculated.
 * **Victory condition**: The player wins if he discovers the combination before exhausting his attempts.
 * **Defeat condition**: The player loses if he hasn't discovered the combination after using up all his attempts.